pypa/pipx/docs/programs-to-try.md

 ### hatch

-Python project manager that let's you build & publish packages, run tasks in environments and more
+Python project manager that lets you build & publish packages, run tasks in environments and more

 ```
 pipx run hatch